eqbal/CarND-Advanced-Lane-Lines-p4/README.md

 ![peak-lane](./assets/find_lane_1.png)

-The secound step was to use `numpy` to split the image into a specific number of chunks (10 to be exact).
+The second step was to use `numpy` to split the image into a specific number of chunks (10 to be exact).
 In each chuck, we do:

   - Take the mean pixel x-position of the last chuck
   - Select all masked pixels within 80 pixels of this value